rishita7558/Weather-App/README.md

 # 🌦 Responsive Weather App

-A simple, responsive weather application built using *HTML*, *CSS*, and *JavaScript*.
+A sleek and responsive weather application built using *HTML*, *CSS*, and *JavaScript*.
 It fetches real-time weather data using a public API and displays it in a clean, mobile-friendly UI.

 ---
 ## Live Demo